Dataport/polar/packages/plugins/IconMenu/README.md

       /*
        * Icon for icon menu button
        * If given, render a button with the icon.
 When clicked, open the content of the configured plugin.
        * If not given, render the plugin content as is inside the IconMenu.
-The component of the plugin
-       * should in that case implement the prop `isHorizontal: boolean`.
        * Current examples for the usage without icon include Zoom and Fullscreen, */
       icon: 'fa-book-atlas',